About the Course

 |Total||100||Sum this column|

 There are a total of four exams, with the fourth exam held on the last day of the semester serving as a cumulative final.
-The dates, times, chapter coverage and allowed materials are described on the exams page.
+Exams are held during the regularly scheduled class time and are online exams (in Canvas).
+The dates, times, chapter coverage and allowed materials are described on the Exam Information page.
 Please place these exam dates and times in your calendar today.

-Exam questions will be taken from a number of sources, typically including (but not limited to!) the textbook, lectures, HITT quizzes and homework problems.
-Exam format is multiple choice using ScanTron sheets.
-The answer which you bubble in on the ScanTron is the one we grade, with no exceptions.
+Exam questions will be taken from a number of sources, typically including (but not limited to!) the textbook, lectures, and homework problems.
+Exam format is multiple choice and completed online in Canvas with Honorlock proctoring.

 Unless superseded by a valid excuse a missed exam will result in a zero.
 Valid excuses are officially sanctioned UF events, medical excuses or family emergencies.
 Acceptable excuses will require a coach's, doctor's or instructor sanctioned note with a verifiable contact phone number.
 The documentation must be provided to your instructor immediately.
 A valid excuse will allow you to take a make-up exam.

 Students who need special accommodations due to a registered disability must carry out the DRC procedures described below.